Create a shareable link for Bastion

 Bastion must be configured to use the Standard SKU for this feature.
 You can update the SKU from Basic to Standard when you configure the shareable links feature.

-The VNet contains the VM resource to which you want to create a shareable link.
+The VNet in which the Bastion resource is deployed or a directly peered VNet contains the VM resource to which you want to create a shareable link.

 Enable Shareable Link feature